activitystream/slate/source/includes/as-api/_aspects.md

 Field | Type | Description
 ----- | ---- | -----------
 **latlong**| String | "double,double" with "latitude,longitude"
-bind_to* | String | Common or long-lived information like this may be associated with linked entities, especially if it applies to all events related to that entity (usually the actor).
+track_for* | String | Common or long-lived information like this may be associated with linked entities, especially if it applies to all events related to that entity (usually the actor).
 In web context then this is used to apply certain redundant information to the Session entity.
 There it would be stored only once per session or a few time if it changes during the session.
 Multiple entries are stored for slow changing aspects to keep complete location log. action | String | Presentation/processing  tags: **from** (location), **to** (destination), **residence**, **work**, **temporary** accuracy | Integer | A 0..10 rating for the accuracy of this location.
 This is not the geolocation-accuracy (resolution) but how reliably the bound entity can be associated with that location.
 10 means that it/he was positively there.
 0 mean that it’s a vague guess.
  | |  **Following are read-only properties**